Theme: Integrity Starts With You

-- The Principal Author and co-authors grant to ICAI the “right to reproduce, archive and communicate their submission for education or academic research purposes.”
+- The Principal Student Author and Student Co-Authors grant to ICAI the “right to reproduce, archive and communicate their submission for education or academic research purposes.”
 2

-- The Principal Author and co-authors grant to ICAI the right to edit submissions at their discretion.
+- The Principal Student Author and Student Co-Authors grant to ICAI the right to edit submissions at their discretion.

-- The Principal Author and co-authors acknowledge that ICAI:
+- The Principal Student Author and Student Co-Authors acknowledge that ICAI: